 When & Where for Meetings: Thursdays at 12:40 PM in Van Dyke

 When & Where for Men's Bible Study: Wednesdays at 9:00 PM in the King Center

 Contact: Robbie Gaines [firstname.lastname@example.org] and Brittney Horn [email@example.com]

 Studies may be held in either or both Spiritual Life houses on a weekly basis and all newcomers are welcome.

-The Inazu Women's Spiritual Life House is hosting the D.O.R.K.s (Daughters of the Risen King) Women's Study this semester, co-sponsored by the Fellowship of Christian Athletes.
-The Inazu house is located directly behind the medical building in the Village.
+The Inazu Women's Spiritual Life House is hosting the Women's Study this semester.
+The Inazu house is located directly behind the Health Center in the Village.